Optimizing a landing page for SEO to bring in organic traffic is slightly trickier than ranking a blog post.

 For the most part, the closer your keywords mirror what people are searching for, the better your chances are of appearing in front of them.
 Of course, there are all the other SEO factors we’re covering in this article, but it all revolves around your main keywords.

 There are various ways you can find the right keywords.
-The way I do it is to type my keywords into a keyword tool like SEMRush and see what suggestions come back.
+The way I do it is to type my keywords into a keyword tool like GrowthBar or SEMRush and see what suggestions come back.
 You’re looking for keywords that have decent search volume and a low competitive score.
 Keep in mind, metrics will vary depending on the tool you’re using.

 Long-form content typically performs better, with “long-form” meaning 1,000 words or more.
 This is because the longer your content is, the more long-tail keywords you’ll rank for.
 Visitors also spend more time on the page, and search engines have more to work with when determining how relevant your content is.